netdata/netdata/health/notifications/awssns/README.md

 4. Optional: To change the notification format for SNS notifications, change the `AWSSNS_MESSAGE_FORMAT` variable in `health_alarm_notify.conf`.
 This variable supports all the same variables you can use in custom notifications.

-   The format default format looks like this:
+   The default format looks like this:
    ```bash
    AWSSNS_MESSAGE_FORMAT="${status} on ${host} at ${date}: ${chart} ${value_string}"
    ```